We are looking for new leaders at Self Advocacy Sydney

 Since June 2019, Self Advocacy Sydney (SAS) has been funded by the National Disability Insurance Agency to give leadership training to people with intellectual disability.
-This is called Leadership Development.

 New SAS leaders will help even more people with intellectual disability to speak for themselves.

 What things can SAS leaders do?

-- Helping to organise community events.
+- Helping to organise social events.

-- Speaking to local community organisations about SAS.
+- Speaking to community organisations about SAS.

 When can new SAS leaders do these things?